top of page

 2. Select the Right Space

-Aspen trees prefer to be planted in full sun and can tolerate partial shade, however it may be best to not plant them in an area that gets extremely hot or receives a lot of intense, direct sun throughout the summer (such as the south-facing side of your house).
+Aspen trees prefer to be planted in full sun and can tolerate partial shade, however, it may be best to avoid planting them in an area that gets extremely hot or receives a lot of intense, direct sun throughout the summer (such as the south-facing side of your house).
 While Colorado aspen trees like a lot of sunlight, they do not handle intense heat well and prefer to grow in well-draining soil that is cool and moist.
 Such conditions can be difficult to maintain in areas of your yard that receive the most sun.

 3. Prepare Your Space